chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt1/index.md

 ### A small request...

+Thanks for reading!

-If you found this article inspiring or useful to you, consider supporting my work with a [one-time donation or subscription on Ko-Fi.](https://ko-fi.com/illuminesce) Thanks!
+If you found this article inspiring or useful to you, [**consider tipping me on Ko-Fi**](https://ko-fi.com/illuminesce).
+All tips I make go towards writing new articles and making games for the joyfully alt.

 ---